Your Cart is Empty

 Barb Hodgens loves to cook with alternative, healthy whole food ingredients, with a focus on gut health.
 Barb has overcome her own gut health issues through healthy eating.
 Share your ideas, comments and photos at the end of this post :)

-First up, it matters which coconut milk product you choose.
-It’s highly frustrating, but every brand of coconut milk (or cream) will produce different consistencies and textures.
-You’ll need to read the ingredients list.
-Many varieties of both coconut milk and cream contain stabilisers and gelling agents that may interfere with the yogurt culturing process.
-Common additives are guar gum or carrageenan.
+It matters which canned coconut milk product you choose.
+It’s highly frustrating, but every brand of coconut milk (or cream) will produce different yogurt consistencies and textures.
+Many varieties contain stabilisers and gelling agents that can interfere with the yogurt culturing process.
 We recommend you source a brand that lists ‘coconut pulp’ or ‘coconut extract’ as it’s one and only ingredient.

 AROY D canned coconut milk, available from Asian grocers globally (not organic and not BPA free)